Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 • Long spines of up to 2 inches long

-Let’s now take a look at how all the other common names for H. eracineus describe its features.
+Let’s now look at how all the other common names for H. eracineus describe its features.

 • Lion’s mane mushroom: While growing, its long spines look shaggy and resemble a lion’s mane.